oxsecurity/megalinter/docs/descriptors/spell_cspell.md

 ## Configuration

-Mega-Linter generates content of a cspell.json at the end of the error log artifact Copy it at the root of your repository, read it, remove real spelling errors (after have corrected them in the source), and you're good to go !
+Mega-Linter generates content of a `.cspell.json` config file at the end of its TextReporter artifact Copy it at the root of your repository, read it, remove real spelling errors (after have corrected them in the source), and you're good to go !
 ### cspell configuration

 - [Configure cspell rules](https://github.com/streetsidesoftware/cspell/tree/master/packages/cspell#customization)